An Effective Exam-Taking Strategy to Pass the Actuarial Exams

 First Pass Through

-After scanning through the problems and setting a time budget, take a first pass through the exam answering all the easy and medium problems you know how to do.
+After setting a time budget, take a first pass through the exam answering all the easy and medium problems you know how to do.
 If it’s not immediately obvious how to tackle a problem, skip it in the first pass.

 The goal of the first pass is to knock out all the problems you know how to solve and can answer within your time budget given the point value.